tusharkasturi1999/LinkedList/README.md

-# LinkedList: This repo consists of self made Linked List Implimentation using generics
+# LinkedList: This repo consists of self made Linked List Implementation using generics